sst/sst/www/docs/constructs/StaticSite.md

 _Type_ : `string`

-A string that is to be replaced by `replace`.
-It is treated as a literal string and is not interpreted as a regular expression.
-All occurrences will be replaced.
+A string that is to be replaced by the `replace` prop.
+Note that this isn't a regular expression.
+And all the occurrences will be replaced.

 ### replace

 _Type_ : `string`

-The String that replaces the substring specified by the specified `search` parameter.
+The string that replaces the substring specified by the specified `search` prop.

 ## StaticSiteCdkDistributionProps